-- never signing blank insurance claims forms,
+- Never signing blank insurance claims forms

-- reviewing benefit payment information from your insurance company to confirm that treatments, medical providers, and dates are accurately listed.
+- Reviewing benefit payment information from your insurance company to confirm that treatments, medical providers and dates are accurately listed.

 If you want legal advice, the Law Society of Upper Canada has services to help you find a legal professional.

-In addition to the police, there are a number of other organizations that you can contact for help.
+There are a number of other organizations that you can contact for help.

 - Tips for Avoiding Tow Truck Scams: Find out how scams work, what you can do and who to contact if you suspect fraud.

-Watch the following videos for information on how to protect yourself from fraud in the event of an auto accident:
+Educate yourself: watch the following videos for information on how to protect yourself from fraud in the event of an auto accident: